 It was also unclear why Stelli committed the murder of comte d’Antraigues and the comtesse.
 Initially, it appeared as if he had no reason as he had been employed by the d’Antraigues for no longer than three months.
 However, investigators soon discovered the comtesse treated her servants badly.
 They also learned Stelli was about to be let go by the d’Antraigues and there were rumors that Stelli might have learned about his upcoming dismissal and killed his employers in a fit of revenge.
 However, some people believed the killings were politically motivated either because of the comte’s involvement in the Favras plot or because of Napoleon’s or Louis XVIII’s unhappiness with him.

 After his death, Stelli was buried in a shallow grave.
 But he was not left in peace for long.
-The Public Ledger and Daily Advertiser reported that stagecoaches full of passengers began arriving to view “the disgusting scene” and there was more:
+The Public Ledger and Daily Advertiser reported that stagecoaches full of passengers began arriving to view “the disgusting scene.”
+In addition, there was more:

 “A letter from Barnes complains of a gross indecency by which the inhabitants of that village were on Thursday annoyed.
 The body of the murderer … has been buried not 100 yards from the houses, and not more than four feet under ground.
 On Thursday the grave was opened more than once, and the corpse exhibited to gratify the horrible curiosity of some idle people.
 The indecency was aggravated by the two hearses containing the bodies of the unhappy Count and Countess d’Antraigues, after a brisk trot over the common, drawing up by the assassin’s grave, where the attendant satiated themselves with a deliberate view of the body.
 Two stage coaches, accompanied by a crowd of horsemen, women, and children, contemplated this disgusting scene for 20 minutes.”